-Bus Signal Priority System (BSP)
+Traffic Signal Priority System (TSP)

-BSP is an ITS strategy that gives buses preference at traffic signals, when they arrive at intersections, or under certain conditions.
+TSP is an ITS strategy that gives buses preference at traffic signals, when they arrive at intersections, or under certain conditions.
 BCT expects this technology to reduce bus delays and maintain schedules with minimum impact on cross street traffic.
-BSP will improve mobility, reliability, and efficiency.
+TSP will improve mobility, reliability, and efficiency.

-Status: There is a joint project underway with FDOT and Broward County Traffic Engineering to test this technology with the traffic light system and determine its' potential uses and benefits.
+Status: There is a joint project underway with FDOT and Broward County Traffic Engineering.
+BCT has been testing this technology with the traffic light system to determine its' potential uses and benefits.